coredashio/community/README.md

 # Welcome to the CoreDash Community!

-With the recent license changes of the Grafana project, there are quite a few community end users as well as monitoring vendors who are interested in a visualization and dashboarding solution that is under the Apache-2.0 license, owned by the Linux Foundation, and governed by a mix of community end users and vendors.
+There are quite a few community end users as well as monitoring vendors who are interested in a visualization and dashboarding solution that is under the Apache-2.0 license, owned by the Linux Foundation, and governed by a mix of community end users and vendors.
 The CoreDash Project is designed as a place where we can work together on this solution.
 Please note that CoreDash is not designed to be a fork of Grafana, but will instead take a more componetized approach as a collection of subprojects that users can select from to meet their needs.

 CoreDash is the current working name / code name for this effort, but we expect to rename it after we've made a bit more progress and better defined what we